-Though my mother was a private woman, she later confided that she often wondered about her daughter, but that my father had always been silenced by my father, a respected physician in our community.
+Though my mother was a private woman, she later confided that she often wondered about her daughter, but that she had always been silenced by my father, a respected physician in our community.

 Soon afterward, my younger sister was faced with an unplanned pregnancy herself, and like my mother, she married a physician.
-6 months later we found ourselves crowded in the waiting room at the hospital attending the labor and delivery.
+6 months later we found ourselves crowding into the waiting room at the hospital.

 When complications ensued, my mother dashed out of the Maternity Wing and headed down the hospital corridors.
 Though my father and she barely spoke at the time, he insisted I follow her.
-Perhaps he knew that this day held more meaning for my mother than my sister’s delivery as it was unlike her to be so rattled.
+(Perhaps he knew that this day held more meaning for my mother than my sister’s delivery, as it was very unlike her to be so rattled in a crisis.)

 When I found her near the exit, she cried out that she knew something like this would happen, and that it was all her fault.

 “What are you talking about?”
 I asked, shocked by this uncharacteristic display of drama and still reeling from my father’s sudden concern.

 “Today is the day that Susan was born,” she said, “and I’ve always felt like something bad happened to her too.”